 Tindle Conferences and Education are a ‘data controller’ for the purposes of the DPA 1988 and from 25 May 2018 the EU GDPR 2016/679, which means we are responsible for, and control the processing of, your personal information.

 If you wish to contact us, you can do via the contact page here

 - If you hold and process personal information about your clients, employees or suppliers, you are legally obliged to protect that information.

 - Only collect information that you need for a specific purpose.

 - Collect and use information about people fairly and lawfully, without unwarranted harm or intrusion into their private life.

-- Ensure the information is adequate, relevant and not excessive for publishing purposes
+- Ensure the information is adequate, relevant and not excessive

 - Keep the information secure and maintain records of data that is stored.